The Seven Most Acidic Foods (Avoid These Every Day)

 - Get sunshine and smile!

-And even if you want to narrow that down I’d say: greens, oils, hydration & alkaline minerals.
+And even if you want to narrow that down I’d say: greens, oils, hydration & alkaline minerals (you can check out my alkaline supplement guide here).
 Get those four every day and you’ll see huge improvements.

 If You Want To Get Alkaline: Here is What to Do Now…